 Long underwent three separate operations this offseason on his neck, shoulder and elbow, but he has done well with his rehab and appears ready to go as the team returns to the field for the start of training camp.
 After playing all but one game in his first three seasons, Long has seen the field in just 18 games between the last two campaigns.
 Assuming he can stay healthy, Long should slot in as the team's starting right guard again in 2018.

 Head coach Matt Nagy indicated Thursday that he anticipates Long (shoulder) being "good to go" by the time training camp rolls around, Colleen Kane of the Chicago Tribune reports.

-Long (shoulder) has been participating in individual drills during practice, Mark Potash of the Chicago Sun-Times reports.
+Long (shoulder, neck, elbow) has been participating in individual drills during OTA practices, Mark Potash of the Chicago Sun-Times reports.

-Long's progression appears to be encouraging given his limited availability in the early going.
-As long as he avoids any setbacks, Long should be fully ready to go before the start of the regular season.
+Long's progression from a trio of offseason surgeries appears to be encouraging given that he's on the field in any capacity this spring.
+As long as he avoids any setbacks, Long should be fully ready to go well before the start of the regular season.
 The team hopes he'll be ready to partake in team drills in the coming weeks.

 Long, who underwent season-ending surgery on his neck Dec.
 19, said this week during an interview with the "Carmen and Jurko" show on WMVP-AM 1000 that he would also undergo offseason surgery to address a torn labrum in his left shoulder, Dan Wiederer of the Chicago Tribune reports.
 "There's going to be some work done with [the labrum] for sure," Long said.